AryaAkhavan/Akhavan_Chzhen_Pontil_Tsybakov22/README.md

 All parameters can be initialized in experimetns.py:

-*dim*: the dimension of the objective function.
+*dim*: The dimension of the objective function.

-*max_iter*: maximum number of iterations, the parameter *T* in the paper.
+*max_iter*: Maximum number of iterations, the parameter *T* in the paper.

-*sample*: the final plot is the average over *sample* number of trials
+*sample*: The final plot is the average over *sample* number of trials

-*constr_type*: the type of the constraint set, can be assigned as
+*constr_type*: The type of the constraint set, can be assigned as

- 1. 'simplex': if the constraint set is simplex 2. 'euclid_ball': if the constraint set is simplex, is the unit sphere 3. 'pos': if the constraint set is the portion of the unit sphere that contains the vector with non-negative entries
+        1. 'simplex': If the constraint set is simplex
+        2. 'euclid_ball': if the constraint set is simplex, is the unit sphere
+        3. 'pos': if the constraint set is the portion of the unit sphere that contains the vector with non-negative entries

- *objective*: the objective function.
+ *objective*: The objective function.
 All objective functions are implemented in **objevives.py**.

  *norm_str_conv*: set **q** if the objective function is a Lipshcitz function with respect to *l_q*-norm.

  *sigma*:

         1. under Assumption 2, set *0*